-— For each reported AP affiliated with the same AP MLD as the AP corresponding to the nontransmitted BSSID, set the All Updates Included subfield to 1 in the MLD Parameters subfield in the TBTT Information field of the Reduced Neighbor Report element corresponding to the reported AP if all the updated elements that correspond to the latest critical update that generated a change to the value carried in the BSS Parameters Change Count subfield for the reported AP are included in the frame carrying the Reduced Neighbor Report element(#11385)(#10730), with the updated elements selected from the five elements described in 35.3.11 (Multi-link procedures for channel switching, extended channel switching, and channel quieting), and until the updated elements are no longer included or until the BSS Parameters Change Count subfield is incremented, and set to 0 otherwise.
+— For each reported AP affiliated with the same AP MLD as the AP corresponding to the nontransmitted BSSID, set the All Updates Included subfield to 1 in the MLD Parameters subfield in the TBTT Information field of the Reduced Neighbor Report element corresponding to the reported AP if all the updated elements that correspond to the latest critical update that generated a change to the value carried in the BSS Parameters Change Count subfield for the reported AP are included in the frame carrying the Reduced Neighbor Report element(#11385)(#10730), with the updated elements selected from the five elements described in 35.3.11 (Multi-link procedures for channel switching, extended channel switching, and channel quieting) (#12807)and from the elements as described in 35.3.6.2 (Adding or removing affiliated APs), and until the updated elements are no longer included or until the BSS Parameters Change Count subfield is incremented, and set to 0 otherwise.

 TGbe editor: Please add following new subclause in clause 35.3.10

+35.3.10.2 Multi-link critical update events (#11433)

+The multi-link critical update events include all the critical update events captured in 11.2.3.15 (TIM Broadcast) plus the additional events listed below:

+Inclusion or modification of a Reconfiguration Multi-Link element by an affiliated AP as per procedure defined in 35.3.6.2.2 (Removing affiliated APs)

+Announcement of addition of an affiliated AP through the Basic Multi-Link element and the Reduced Neighbor Report element as per procedure defined in 35.3.6.2.1 (Adding affiliated APs)

 TGbe editor: Please remove following two paragraphs from clause 35.3.10:

-The Critical Update Flag subfield of the Capability Information field in Beacon and Probe Response frames shall also be set to 1 if a new affiliated AP is added to the AP MLD with which the reporting AP is affiliated following the procedure defined in 35.3.6.2.1 (Adding affiliated APs(#13678)) or if a Reconfiguration Multi-Link element is included by the reporting AP affiliated with an AP MLD, following the procedure defined in 35.3.6.2.2 (Removing affiliated APs).

-The Critical Update Flag subfield of the Capability Information field in the Nontransmitted BSSID Capability element in Beacon and Probe Response frames shall also be set to 1 if a new affiliated AP is added to the AP MLD with which the nontransmitted BSSID is affiliated following the procedure defined in 35.3.6.2.1 (Adding affiliated APs(#13678)) or if a Reconfiguration Multi-Link element is included by the reporting AP in the Nontransmitted BSSID Profile corresponding to the nontransmitted BSSID affiliated with an AP MLD, following the procedure defined in 35.3.6.2.2 (Removing affiliated APs).
+(#11433) .

+(#11433)

 9.4.1.4 Capability Information field